 Custodial Risk.
 A custodian will have custody of an Account's assets, including securities, cash, distributions and rights accruing to an Account's securities accounts.
 If the custodian holds cash on behalf of an Account, an Account may be an unsecured creditor in the event of the insolvency of the custodian.
-An Account will be subject to credit risk and operational risk with respect to the custodian.
-Operational and other risks, including risk of failed settlement, may be exacerbated by the shortening of the standard settlement cycle for numerous U.S. securities, including for example, if securities purchased for an Account have a shorter settlement cycle than securities being sold.
+An Account will be subject to credit risk with respect to the custodian.
 In addition, an Account will be subject to compliance processes, procedures, and restrictions of the custodian, some of which may be more restrictive than the law requires and that may impact the ability of the Account to conduct transactions.
 A Custodian may hold an Account's securities through third parties such as clearing corporations, other brokers or banks.
 In addition, certain of an Account's assets may be held by non-U.S. affiliates of the Account's Custodian and entities not affiliated with the Custodian.
 Assets held by such non-U.S. affiliates or third parties may be subject to legal regimes that provide fewer or different investment protections than the U.S. (including with respect to the priority of any claims that an Account may have upon a bankruptcy, insolvency or liquidation of any affiliate, which may result in an Account being an unsecured creditor of such affiliate rather than having a priority "customer" claim).
 Placement of the Custodian or any of its affiliates or other sub-custodian in bankruptcy or a similar proceeding outside of the United States could result in a great deal of uncertainty as to the status of assets or the ultimate recovery, if any, of such assets held by such custodian.
 Clients should consult directly with their Custodian for additional information on such arrangements.

 Cyber Security Risk.
-As the use of technology, including cloud-based technology, has become more prevalent and interconnected in the course of business, Accounts have become potentially more susceptible to operational and information security risks resulting from breaches in cyber security.
+As the use of technology, including cloud-based technology, has become more prevalent in the course of business, Accounts have become potentially more susceptible to operational and information security risks resulting from breaches in cyber security.
 A breach in cyber security refers to both intentional and unintentional cyber events that may, among other things, cause an Account to lose proprietary information, suffer data corruption and/or destruction or lose operational capacity, result in the unauthorized release or other misuse of confidential information, or otherwise disrupt normal business operations.
-Cyber security breaches may involve unauthorized access to the digital information systems that support an Account (e.g., through "hacking," ransomware or malicious software coding) or outside attacks such as denial-of-service attacks (i.e., efforts to make network services unavailable to intended users). but may also result from intentionally or unintentionally harmful acts of PIMCO personnel.
+Cyber security breaches may involve unauthorized access to the digital information systems that support an Account (e.g., through "hacking" or malicious software coding) or outside attacks such as denial-of-service attacks (i.e., efforts to make network services unavailable to intended users), but may also result from intentionally or unintentionally harmful acts of PIMCO personnel.
 In addition, cyber security breaches involving third party Service Providers that provide services to PIMCO or an Account (including but not limited to vendors, advisers, sub-advisers, administrators, transfer agents, regulatory authorities, custodians, registry operators, distributors and other third parties), trading counterparties, and issuers in which an Account invests can also subject an Account to many of the same risks associated with direct cyber security breaches.
-Recently, geopolitical tensions may have increased the scale and sophistication of deliberate cybersecurity attacks, particularly those from nationstates or from entities with nation-state backing.
 PIMCO's use of cloud-based Service Providers could heighten or change these risks.
-In addition, work-fromhome arrangements by PIMCO or its service providers could increase all of the above risks, create additional data and information accessibility concerns, and make an Account, PIMCO or their service providers susceptible to operational disruptions, any of which could adversely impact their operations.